 Fig. 1: Graphical representation of mean variation of temperature

-DO with higher ranges 4-9mg/l recorded (Table 2) is within the ranges documented by Boyd (1985) for good water quality on fish culture.
-This is because oxidation converts otherwise poisonous compounds to useful materials.
-It also encourages good feeding, food utilizing and high stocking density for fish eggs, larva and adults.

 Fig. 2: Graphical representation of mean variation of DO

 The average pH values of 6.0- 7.5 recorded in this study (Table 3) were within pH values of 6.5-9.0 documented by Boyd (1985).
 This value is most suitable for fish production for maximum productivity.